 On the concert platform Kathryn has appeared as soloist on several occasions with the Royal Liverpool Philharmonic Orchestra working with conductors Vasily Petrenko, Carl Davis and John Wilson.
 She has sung Beethoven’s Symphony No.9 with the Philharmonia Orchestra conducted by Paul Daniel at the Royal Festival Hall, Mahler’s Das Knaben Wunderhorn at Bridgewater Hall, Mendelssohn’s St Paul with the Huddersfield Choral Society, Karl Jenkins The Armed Man with Manchester Camerata and Berio and Hesketh Songs with the RLPO Ensemble 10/10.

-In summer 2014 Kathryn appeared with the RLPO in the premiere of Michael Nyman’s Hillsborough Memorial Symphony and she has recently recorded a CD of English song with pianist James Baillieu which was released by Champs Hill Rcords in autumn 2014 under the title ‘Love’s Old Sweet Song’.
+In summer 2014 Kathryn appeared with the RLPO in the premiere of Michael Nyman’s Hillsborough Memorial Symphony and she has recently recorded a CD of English song with pianist James Baillieu which was released by Champs Hill Records under the title ‘Love’s Old Sweet Song’.

 Recent and future engagements include Dorabella (Cosi fan tutte) for Garsington Opera, Rosina (The Barber of Seville) for English National Opera, Nancy (Albert Herring) for the Buxton Festival, Zerlina (Don Giovanni) for Opera North as well as concerts with the BBC Philharmonic and BBC Scottish Symphony Orchestras, Hamburg Symphony Orchestra, Bach Choir and the Royal Liverpool Philharmonic, the Philharmonia at the Three Choirs Festival, BBC National Orchestra of Wales at the BBC Proms, as well as recitals at the Wigmore Hall, Oxford Lieder Festival, Glynde Place, Milton Court, Pembroke College and at the Chiltern Arts, Oxford Lieder, Ryedale and BBC Proms Festivals.
 Recordings include Leoncavallo’s Zaza and Bellini’s Adelson e Salvini as well as Donizetti’s Il Paria all for Opera Rara, Elgar Songs and Coates songs both for Somm, Songs by Donald Swann for Hyperion as well as many recordings for the BBC.
-Future plans include recordings of Elgar, Coates and Hamilton Harty for Somm Recordings.
-In August 2016 she made her Proms debut in a performance of Rossini’s Petite messe solennelle.
+Future plans include recordings of Coates and Hamilton Harty for Somm Recordings and Elgar’s Sea Pictures with the Royal Liverpool Philharmonic Orchestra.